hara-y-u/emacs-pow/README.md

 ## Simple Usage

-To regsister your rack project to pow, exec `M-x pow-register-current-app` in your project. `M-x list-pow-apps` lists all registered pow apps (only emacs-version >= 24 is supported).
+To regsister your rack project to pow, exec `M-x pow-register-current-app` in your project.
+And `M-x pow-open-current-app` to open the project app in browser.

+`M-x list-pow-apps` lists all registered pow apps (only emacs-version >= 24 is supported).
 For command reference, try exec `M-x apropos-command RET pow`.

 ## Listing Apps